Language Arts

 Science

-All science units are taught using hands-on, inquiry activities that are designed to further the child’s understanding of the content and foster the natural curiosity of elementary children.
+All science units are taught using hands-on inquiry activities designed to further the child's understanding of the content and foster the natural curiosity of elementary children.

 Water

-This unit helps students explore properties of water, changes in water, and interactions between water and other earth materials.
-Students examine how water is used in many different ways naturally and through human adaptations and how, as global citizens, our actions matter especially related to water usage.
+This unit helps students explore the properties of water, changes in water, and interactions between water and other earth materials.
+Students examine how water is used in different ways, naturally and through human adaptations, and how, as global citizens, our actions matter, especially in relation to water usage.

 Magnetism and Electricity